-Despite there being libraries full of research material that confirms that regular exercise brings a whole smorgasbord of benefits, statistics from the US Department of Health and Human Sciences reveal that around 25% of adults admit to doing no exercise at all.
-What is it that prevents people with low exercise motivation from taking a dose of medicine that is clearly good for them?
+Despite libraries full of research material confirming that regular exercise brings a whole smorgasbord of benefits, statistics from the US Department of Health and Human Sciences reveal that around 25 percent of adults admit to doing no exercise at all.
+What prevents people with low exercise motivation from taking a dose of medicine that is clearly good for them?

 This is a transcript from the video series Physiology and Fitness.
-Watch it now, on The Great Courses Plus.
+Watch it now, on Wondrium.

-To get some insights into why this is, let’s visit Jason Satterfield, Professor of Clinical Medicine and Director of Behavioral Medicine at the University of California in San Francisco.
-I asked Professor Satterfield what are some of the psychological barriers that prevent people from embracing a healthier lifestyle, and for some insights into how to overcome them.
-Here’s what he had to share.
+To get some insights into why this is, Jason Satterfield, Professor of Clinical Medicine and Director of Behavioral Medicine at the University of California in San Francisco, offered some insight into this dilemma.
+Professor Satterfield shared some of the psychological barriers that prevent people from embracing a healthier lifestyle and some insights into how to overcome them.

-There are a lot of stories and there are a lot of suggestions.
-The controlled studies that have been done using incentives typically use a monetary incentive.
-Each time a person goes to the gym, each time they put in a certain number of minutes on a treadmill, they will get a monetary reward—either immediately, or it’s put in a bank so they can see that amount that’s growing and growing and growing.
-In fact, they’ve used that for a lot of preventive health behaviors; do you get your vaccinations?
-Do you get your mammograms?
-Do you get your colonoscopies?
-Essentially, paying people to do things that are good for them works; those incentives actually do work, as funny as that might feel.
+Out in the world, there are a lot of stories and suggestions on what to do.
+The controlled studies that have been conducted using incentives typically use a monetary incentive.
+Each time a person goes to the gym or puts in a certain number of minutes on a treadmill, they receive a monetary reward, either immediately, or it’s put in a bank so they can see that amount that continues to grow.
+This tactic has been used for many preventive health behaviors; do you get your vaccinations, your mammograms, your colonoscopies?

 Learn more about how to overcome the barriers to exercise

-Hodgkin: The idea of joining a gym presents specific concerns and worries for some people, but these can be listed and countered, as follows:
+The idea of joining a gym presents specific concerns and worries for some people, but these can be listed and countered:

-Studies have shown us that not just regular exercise, but even a single session can lead to improved feelings of wellbeing.
-We’re talking here about improved self-esteem, increased productivity at work, enhanced self-image, better confidence.
-Don’t we all want that?
+Studies have shown us that not just regular exercise, but even a single session can lead to improved feelings of wellbeing, specifically improved self-esteem, increased productivity at work, enhanced self-image, and better confidence.

 Learn more about protecting yourself from injury